IBM/ngo-collaboration-using-blockchain/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-- Setup blockchain Network on Kubernetes
+- Setup blockchain Network on Kubernetes directly through configuration files not using [Blockchain Platform 2.0]((https://cloud.ibm.com/catalog/services/blockchain-platform-20)) as a service on IBM Cloud
 - Interact with blockchain network using Fabric Java SDK
 - Build a client application which will interact with blockchain network with the help of SDK